MetaMask/mm-docs-v2/snaps/how-to/develop-a-snap.md

 log statement.
 :::

-The log output is only visible in the extension background process console.
+The snap log output is only visible in the extension background process console.
 If you're using a Chromium browser, use the following steps to inspect the background process and view its console:

 1. Go to `chrome://extensions`.
-2. Find the MetaMask extension.
+2. Toggle **Developer mode** on in the top right corner.
-3. Select **Details**.
+3. Find MetaMask Flask, and select **Details**.
-4. Toggle **Developer mode** on in the top right corner.
+4. Under **Inspect views**, select `background.html`.

-5. Under **Inspect views**, select `background.html`.
+The log output displays in the console that pops up.

 ## Publish your snap